zmknox/zmknox.github.io/_posts/2024-02-18-vision-accessibility-on apple-vision-pro.md

 On my other devices, I almost always use a “dark mode” when available, putting light text on a dark background.
 But on visionOS, regardless of app type you’re using though, there is no concept of light or dark mode.
 This means that you’ll forever be using iOS apps with a bright white background & dark text and visionOS apps with a darker translucent background & light text.
 Going between these feels quite jarring to me.

 I suppose I can understand why, if they are only going to pick one style for compatible apps, Apple would chose light mode as the only visual style.
 Even as a dark mode user, I still think of light mode as the “canonical” visual style on iOS.
-But in use it just feels out ot place to me.
+But in use it just feels out ofqqq place to me.
 This was made even clearer to me when I turned on the manual overrides available in apps like Overcast, Ivory, and Discord to use their dark modes anyway.
 This made those apps _immediately_ feel better to use alongside native apps for me.
 I really hope Apple reconsiders this design decision in the future.

 ![A screenshot of Overcast, a compatible iPad app, running on visionOS with its dark mode enabled in the app settings.
 White text appears on a pure black background.](/resources/vision-accessibility/overcast.png){: .img-fluid .mx-auto .d-block }
 ###### Overcast in dark mode.
 So much nicer.